asift91/ARM_Scripts/README.md

 # ARM_Scripts
 ----

-This repository has the scripts which we are using for installing WordPress and Moodle
+This repository contains the scripts which we are being used for installing WordPress and Moodle